 - 8.9.1 At the end of the test session, test administrators must collect all test books and hand them immediately to the principal or principal's delegate or nominee for secure storage until returned for processing.
-All other material including stimulus materials and unused test books must also be collected from the test area and kept secure until the end of the testing period.
-No students, teachers (unless they are a test administrator) or any unauthorised person should remove any test material from the test area. - 8.9.2 Test books must be returned for processing, in the manner specified by the TAA, by the specified date.
+All other material, including stimulus materials and unused test books, must also be collected from the test area and kept secure until the end of the testing period.
+No students, teachers (unless they are a test administrator) or any unauthorised persons should remove any test material from the test area. - 8.9.2 Test books must be returned for processing in the manner specified by the TAA, by the specified date.
 The absence of the principal (or delegate) from the school is not a reason for the late return of test books.
 Schools should have an alternative plan in place if the principal or delegate is absent during the test period. - 8.9.3 Schools must not copy, transcribe or transmit student responses or cause responses to be recorded except as outlined by these protocols.
-This prohibition includes photocopying completed test books and/or asking students to record their answers separately from their response book (except as may be required for their disability adjustment). - 8.9.4 Under no circumstances should test administrators mark any test books or provide results to teachers, parents and/or students. - 8.9.5 Test administrators are not to transcribe special print books unless advised by TAAs. - 8.9.6 Schools are permitted to keep unused, un-named copies of the test materials for future reference for internal educational purposes.
+This prohibition includes photocopying completed test books and/or asking students to record their answers separately from their response book (except as may be required for their disability adjustment). - 8.9.4 Under no circumstances should test administrators mark any test books or provide results to teachers, parents and/or students. - 8.9.5 Test administrators are not to transcribe special print books unless advised by TAAs. - 8.9.6 Schools are permitted to keep unused, unnamed copies of the test materials for future reference for internal educational purposes.
+Refer to section 4.3.13 for guidance on appropriate post-security period use of the test materials.